SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Encumbrance Option
 Wearing a lot of protective gear can make certain actions challenging.
-Each additional layer of armor increases Agility-based diﬃculties by +4 or more, depending on the joint ﬂexibility of the pieces.
+Each additional layer of armor increases Agility-based difficulties by +4 or more, depending on the joint ﬂexibility of the pieces.

 > Armor